 The 13th Annual Bulb & Perennial Mart is right around the corner!
 While autumn is ushering in cooler temperatures and gardens are resplendent with colorful mums and pansies, it’s not too early to get in the mood for spring.
 Join the Collin County Master Gardeners Association on Saturday, October 15, 2016 at Myers Park & Event Center in McKinney, Texas from 8:30 a.m. – 1:00 p.m. to learn more about — and purchase — the best selections of bulbs, iris, perennials, and small shrubs for North Texas!

-The Bulb and Perennial Mart will begin with an “Early Bird” seminar at 8:30AM, with pre-order bulbs available for pick-up at 9:00AM.
-During the event CCMGA will be selling a selection of perennials and more varieties of spring, summer, and fall blooming bulbs during the event.
-The perennials offered at the sale have been proven to be winners in the International Award winning Research and Demonstration gardens at Myers Park.
+During this much anticipated event, CCMGA will be selling a selection of hard-to-find heritage bulbs, and drought tolerant perennials.
+The perennials offered at the sale are proven winners in the international award winning Earth-Kind® Research and Demonstration Gardens at Myers Park.
 These Texas tough plants will add color and beauty to the garden throughout the year.